ShaiGerbiApps/Music/FAQ.md

 #### Q: Equailizer is very laggy and unstable or I am getting "No equalizer found" error. why?
-The Retro music in-built equalizer was removed updates ago so the only equalizer you will have by your OEM or android which aren't made by us and have no control over them.
+The Music in-built equalizer was removed updates ago so the only equalizer you will have by your OEM or android which aren't made by us and have no control over them.
 So you can report those issues to your OEM so that they can provide a fix in next updates.

 If you are seeing "No Equalizer Found" in your device, this means your device doesn't have stock equalizer MusicFx Equalizer.
 You can try using this one.
 Its made by AEX ROM developers.